 Personal and business correspondence of William Matthews Blackford, Mary Berkeley (Minor) Blackford, and their children, Fredericksburg, Va., and, after 1846, Lynchburg, Va.
 Much of the material is from diplomats in South America, relating to Blackford's assignment in New Granada.
 There are also letters from James Buchanan, John Young Mason, and William A. Hunter regarding Blackford's request for back pay.
 Occasional letters to Mary B. Blackford about the American Colonization Society from E. M. Lyle, New York, N.Y.; G. Wilson McPhail, Fredericksburg, Va.; and W. McLain, Washington, D.C., as well as one from John Payne, Cavalla, Liberia.

 Most of the correspondence is between William, Mary, and their children, especially Charles Minor Blackford, Benjamin Lewis Blackford, and Launcelot Minor Blackford, all of whom spent some time at the home of their cousin, Elizabeth G. "Betty" Hill, Mount Airy, Caroline County, Va., and deals with family matters and neighborhood news.
 In April 1846, William M. Blackford moved to Lynchburg, Va.
 The rest of the family remained in Fredericksburg until July, so there are some letters from Mary B. Blackford and the children to William M. Blackford.
 After July 1846, the group contains letters from Mrs. Blackford and the children to her mother, Lucy Landon (Carter) Minor, Fredericksburg, Va., and a few letters to the Blackfords from Minor.
-The letters from Minor, who was blind, were written by Maria West, a woman enslaved by Minor.
+The letters from Minor, who was blind, were written by Maria West, her enslaved caretaker.
 West occasionally included personal notes of her own.

 Other correspondents include: